 - Painting with artistic pigments

-Some folk remedies, health foods, nutritional supplements, cosmetics, costume jewelry, toys, and canned foods imported from other countries may contain lead.
-Doctors should consider screening people, especially children, who are immigrants, refugees, or who are adopted from other countries as they are at an increased risk for excessive lead exposure.
+Some traditional or folk remedies, health foods, nutritional supplements, cosmetics, costume jewelry, toys, and canned foods imported from other countries may contain lead.
+Healthcare practitioners should consider screening people, especially children, who are immigrants, refugees, or who are adopted from other countries as they are at an increased risk for excessive lead exposure.